 For those not familiar with gliders, read some of the flight reports listed in right hand panel – written by/or about pilots who are members of the VSA.
 We fly to enjoy the challenge of traveling hundreds of miles, and remaining aloft for five or six hours at a time, all this after releasing from a tow into the air which lasts about 15 minutes.
 Just like eagles and condors, we are able to use the rising air currents to remain aloft virtually all day long.
 We have several flights that have been well over nine hours, well over 20,000 feet and covering distances well over 500 miles at a time!

 Try it yourself

 Most of us fly gliders with only a single seat, but if you want to try your hand at it, or are interested in just taking a ride as a passenger, then contact WSC – visit their web site and see the taff of professional instructors and the fleet of very modern gliders.
 Williams Soaring Center is probably the most modern sailplane center in the United States.

 Outlook for Soaring

-From its inception in 1985, the VSA has always been an important part of the infrastructure in the local community of glider pilots, effectively publicizing and promoting the sport of soaring.
-The outlook for the Sport of Soaring is strong.
+From its inception the VSA has always been an important part of the infrastructure in the local community of glider pilots, effectively publicizing and promoting the sport of soaring.
+The outlook for the Sport of Soaring is very strong.

 Outlook for VSA